Oscar Tshiebwe Solely Focused on a Single Digit

 While shooting three-pointers may sound like a stretch (he attempted zero shots behind the arc last season), Tshiebwe doesn’t plan on spending a large amount of time on the perimeter.

 “I’m not going to be over there just trying to shoot.
 I’m going to still do exactly what I always do,” he said.
-“Coach just has my game at another level because if you’re trying to play professional, in the NBA, you’ve got to show them that you can take it and shoot them.
+“Coach (John Calipari) just has my game at another level because if you’re trying to play professional, in the NBA, you’ve got to show them that you can take it and shoot them.
 But my game is not changing.
 I’m going to be the same Oscar.
 I am still going for my 20 rebounds.
 I’m fighting this year for 20.”

 Tshiebwe is well aware that things won’t be easy for him this season.
-He will be the focus of opponents’ game plans all season long.
+He will be the focus of opponents’ game plans all year long.
 He’s prepared for that challenge and knows how he will combat it.

 “Everybody says ‘we’re not letting Oscar do what he did last year.’”
 Tshiebwe says.
 “Everyone is asking me why I came back to school, ‘you can’t’ do more than you did last year.’
 I tell them that the only limits are what you place in front of you.
 It’s going to be a battle because everyone is going to come at me and try to box me out.
 But the only limits are in my head.”